 The formation of ones positioning in the world can then be disruptive towards the evolutionary path of other systems like that of the ocean for example or a neighbouring village.
 Hence the reason why highly closed systems with little feedback with their environments are more likely to go corrupt sooner due to a lack of constructive criticism with the direct environment in which the system nestles itself in, so to speak, among other sub and supra systems.
 Therefore, a planet like that of Earth itself is heavily networked, complex, chaotic and, therefore, feedback mechanisms are necessary to find the appropriate equilibrium with the environment in which a particular system is nestled or simply apart of, and then in a more ‘open’ fashion within emerging structural hierarchies of sub and supra systems it is in flux with.
 Maybe one could even argue that the planet itself is an example of some sort of nested system due to the high levels of freedom that exist on a free zone type of planet like the earth.

 This then becks the question what the planet really is?

 I would argue that the planet is not so closed or nested as is commonly believed by the scientific communities.
 There are plenty of exoplanets out there that could sustain sentience and, therefore, consciousness.
 So if the planet is already more open and less rare then once believed, it would make sense that lines of communication are already in place and (almost) always has been.
 However, I am of the opinion that in studying the ancient history of the planet and the civilisations that have risen and fallen, there must have been times so dark and grim that there was probably only a little bit of prospect for the human race itself.

-A question with a never ending answer perhaps.
+A question with a never ending ripple perhaps.

-However, humanity is still here and going, so despite the current setbacks with the lock-down, there must be a colourful way out of it and into a new equilibrium, rather then sticking to the ways that bring too much havoc or negative outcomes.
+However, humanity is still here and going, so despite the current setbacks with the lock-down, new proxy wars etc, there must be a colourful way out of it and into a new equilibrium, rather then sticking to the ways that bring too much havoc or negative outcomes.

 Thanks for the read,